milonmaze/privacy-terms-observatory/protonmail.com/privacy-policy.md

 ProtonLabs DOOEL Skopje

-Purpose: Process data in relation with customer support requests, or other direct communications with the company (section 2.4)
+Purpose: Process data in relation with customer support requests, or other direct communications with the company (section 2.6)
 Data processing location: Macedonia

 ProtonLabs Taiwan Co., Ltd

-Purpose: Process data in relation with customer support requests, or other direct communications with the company (section 2.4)
+Purpose: Process data in relation with customer support requests, or other direct communications with the company (section 2.6)
 Data processing location: Taiwan (R.O.C)
 4.2 Third-party subprocessors

 Zendesk, Inc.

-Purpose: Provide services in relation with the processing of customer support data (section 2.4) Data processing location: United States
+Purpose: Provide services in relation with the processing of customer support data (section 2.6) Data processing location: United States
+Guarantees for international transfer: Standard Contractual Clauses, Binding Corporate Rules, Certifications

 Stripe, Inc.

-Purpose: Provide services in relation with the processing of payment data (section 2.6) Data processing location: United States
+Purpose: Provide services in relation with the processing of payment data (section 2.8) Data processing location: United States
+Guarantees for international transfer: Standard Contractual Clauses, Data Processing Agreement

 PayPal group

-Purpose: Provide services in relation with the processing of payment data (section 2.6) Data processing location: United States, Singapore
+Purpose: Provide services in relation with the processing of payment data (section 2.8) Data processing location: United States, Singapore Guarantees for international transfer: Standard Contractual Clauses, Data Processing Agreement
 5. Data disclosure

 We will only disclose the limited user data we possess if we are legally obligated to do so by a binding request coming from the competent Swiss authorities.
 We may comply with electronically delivered notices only when they are delivered in full compliance with the requirements of Swiss law.
 Proton’s general policy is to challenge requests whenever possible and where there are doubts as to the validity of the request or if there is a public interest in doing so.
 In such situations, we will not comply with the request until all legal or other remedies have been exhausted.
 Under Swiss law, subjects of judicial procedures have to be notified of such procedures, although such notification has to come from the authorities and not from the Company.
-Under no circumstances can Proton decrypt encrypted message content and disclose decrypted copies.
-Aggregate statistics about data requests from the competent Swiss authorities can be found in our transparency report.
+Under no circumstances can Proton decrypt end-to-end encrypted content and disclose decrypted copies.
+Aggregate statistics about data requests from the competent Swiss authorities can be found in the transparency reports listed in our products-specific policies.

 6. Your privacy rights at Proton